 Emotional safety can involve coming to agreements about any further contact w/ the affair partner.
 For many, there will be none at all.
-For others, it can be more complicated, depending on social and workplace realities.
-Establishing emotional safety also involves the person who had the affair gaining tools to respond to the intensity of their spouse’s experience.
+For others, it can be more complicated, depending on social and workplace considerations.
+Establishing emotional safety also involves the person who had the affair gaining tools to respond to the intensity of their spouse’s intense emotions.

 Relationships with children, extended family, friends and co-workers are always impacted by affairs.
 We work out agreements regarding boundaries with others and what children might be needing during this time.